noporpoise/string_buffer/README.md

     void strbuf_append_char(StrBuf* sbuf, const char txt)

-Copy a StrBuf to the end of this StrBuf
+Copy a StrBuf to the end of this StrBuf.
+`strbuf_append` is also provided as a shorthand.

     void strbuf_append_buff(StrBuf* dst, StrBuf* src)